bibek12345/DIPC/CloudWorkshop_DIPC_1000.md

 You refer to the sqlnet.ora and tnsnames.ora files while configuring Oracle Data Integration Platform Cloud to work with Oracle Autonomous Data Warehouse Cloud.

 ## Configure Oracle Data Integration Platform Cloud for replication.
 MAGU: Steps in this section should be performed as part of the workshop provisioning.
-Users should NOT have to perform these steps
+Users should NOT have to perform these steps.
+ARE THESE STEPS necessary????

 Complete the following tasks in the system where ADIPC agent which will be used to connect to ADWC in configured, In this Lab we will be using a compute instance COMPUTE_DIPC01 to configure the DIPC agent: